Frequently Asked Questions

 How long does jury service usually last if I am a selected juror?

 The length of a jury trial depends on the actual case itself.
-The average length of of a jury trial is one to two days, although trials may be longer or shorter depending upon the facts of the case.
+The average length of a jury trial is one to two days, although trials may be longer or shorter depending upon the facts of the case.

 What type of trials may I be selected to serve on as a juror?